-Benefit Description You pay pay Covered medications and supplies High Option Standard Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as not covered. \$10 copay for Level One drugs \$40 copay for Level Two drugs \$60 copay for Level Three drugs \$10 copay for Level One drugs \$40 copay for Level Two drugs \$60 copay for Level Three drugs • Insulin 25% of the amount that the 25% of the amount that the Diabetes supplies including testing agents, lancet devices, alcohol swabs, glucose elevating agents, insulin delivery devices and blood glucose monitors Plan pays to the dispensing pharmacy for Level Four drugs Plan pays to the dispensing pharmacy for Level Four drugs Disposable needles and syringes for the administration of covered medications Out-of-pocket maximum for all prescription drugs is \$2,500 for Self Only or \$5,000 for Self and Family per calendar year Out-of-pocket maximum for all prescription drugs is \$2,500 for Self Only or \$5,000 for Self and Family per calendar year Self administered injectable drugs Oral fertility drugs Growth hormone 2.5 applicable copays for a 2.5 applicable copays for a 90-day supply of Drugs for sexual dysfunction 90-day supply of Weight loss drugs prescribed maintenance drugs, when ordered prescribed maintenance drugs, when ordered Note: Drugs to treat sexual dysfunction are limited.
+Benefit Description You pay Covered medications and supplies High Option Standard Option We cover the following medications and supplies prescribed \$10 for Level One drugs \$10 for Level One drugs by a Plan physician and obtained from a Plan pharmacy or through our mail order program: \$40 for Level Two drugs \$40 for Level Two drugs • Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, \$60 for Level Three drugs \$60 for Level Three drugs except those listed as not covered.
+25% of the amount that the Plan pays to the dispensing 25% of the amount that the Plan pays to the dispensing • Insulin pharmacy for Level Four pharmacy for Level Four Diabetes supplies including testing agents, lancet devices, alcohol swabs, glucose elevating agents, insulin delivery drugs drugs devices and blood glucose monitors approved by us Colorado: Colorado: Disposable needles and syringes for the administration of covered medications 2.5 applicable copays for a 90-day supply of prescribed maintenance 2.5 applicable copays for a 90-day supply of prescribed maintenance Self administered injectable drugs drugs, when ordered drugs, when ordered Oral fertility drugs through our mail order through our mail order Growth hormone program, or 3 times the applicable copay at program, or 3 times the applicable copay at Drugs for sexual dysfunction participating retail participating retail Weight loss drugs pharmacies. pharmacies.
+Note: Drugs to treat sexual dysfunction are limited.
 Contact the Plan for dosage limits.
-You pay the applicable drug copay up to the dosage limits, and all charges after that. through our mail order program. through our mail-order program.
-Women's contraceptive drugs and devices, including the morning after pill Nothing Nothing Prenatal vitamins Tobacco cessation drugs Vitamin D for adults age 65 and older Note: The above over-the-counter drugs and devices approved by the FDA for contraception or to treat tobacco dependence require a written prescription by an approved provider.
+You pay the applicable drug copay up to the dosage limits, and all charges after that.
+Illinois: 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program or participating retail pharmacies.
+Illinois: 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program or participating retail pharmacies.
+Women's contraceptive drugs and devices, including the morning after pill Nothing Nothing Prenatal vitamins Tobacco cessation drugs • Vitamin D and aspirin for adults age 65 and older